gardener/etcd-backup-restore/docs/development/local_setup.md

 Taking the example of S3 here, one has to:

-* Set the `AWS_APPLICATION_CREDENTIALS` environment variable if the credentials are to be stored in a directory, where each file in the directory holds a different credential
+* Set the `AWS_APPLICATION_CREDENTIALS` environment variable if the credentials are to be stored in a directory, where each file in the directory holds a different credential.
 * Set the `AWS_APPLICATION_CREDENTIALS_JSON` if the credentials are to be stored in `.json` file.

 Export the following environment variables according to your host OS: